Thinking about starting an online business? You’re not alone.

 What you need: A website or social media following, affiliate marketing platform, selection of affiliate-friendly products that you feel confident promoting

-How much it costs to start: Can be done for free, but having an initial budget of around $200 for marketing is ideal
+How much it costs: Can be done for free, but having an initial budget of around $200 for marketing is ideal

 How much you can earn: $50–$1000 per month to start.
 Multiple affiliate offers and a large audience can easily push your earnings to $5000+